The SAS remains open and operating during this difficult time.

 The scheme, which has been in operation for over thirty years:

-• comprises around 80 volunteers from all over England and Wales, most of whom are practicing solicitors with a high degree of skill and experience in their chosen areas of practice
+• comprises around 80 volunteers from all over England and Wales, who are practicing solicitors with a high degree of skill and experience in their chosen areas of practice

-• provides a wide variety of skills and experience, including counselling and insolvency advice
+• provides a wide variety of skills and experience, including employment and insolvency advice

-• ensures that any solicitor with a problem will receive free help and advice from a scheme member
+• ensures that any solicitor with a problem will receive free help and advice from a scheme panel member

 • guarantees that confidentiality will be maintained.

 The scheme members offer a minimum of one hour of pro bono advice and assistance.

 Any further advice and assistance will be offered at the discretion of the scheme member, or will be by way of a formal retainer.